 Sadly, most devices don’t come with a built-in feature that password protects a PDF, that’s why we are going to be using a third-party app or free online service to secure the PDF.

 If you password protects your document, no one will be able to get access, and only someone with the password will be able to open it.
 So, if you’re sending an important file we recommend encrypting the PDF with a password.

-There are different ways to encrypt a PDF, and this guide will take you through step-by-step how to password protect PDF files.
+They are different ways to encrypt a PDF, and this guide will take you through step-by-step how to password protect PDF files.
 So how do you encrypt your PDF using Android, iOS, Windows, and Mac?
-They’re many ways you can password protect your PDF file; you can use an application, software, or online service.
+They’re many ways you can password protect your PDF file, you can use an application or an online service.

 You can encrypt your PDF using Es File Explorer.
 Es file explorer is a file management application for Android, and it offers the most unique features a file manager can boast of.
 Es file Explorer is the go for password protecting your PDF file.